 Hushinish Beach is a secluded beach which is as remote as it comes.
 Down the end of a fabulously long single track road you pass through Amhuinnsuidhe Castle and the small village first and at the end of the road you’ll find this cove shaped beach with turquoise waters and white sands.
 It is around a 30 min drive from the main road between Tarbert and the south of Harris.

 How to get to the Isle of Harris for your wedding or elopement

 Calmac provides the ferry service to the Isle of Harris.
 There are various routes, both direct and indirect outlined below.

 Planning a wedding on the Isle of Harris

-I’m not a wedding planner … but I have been photographing weddings for over 13 years now and have a lot of experience with all sorts of weddings on the Isle of Harris.
+I’m not a wedding planner, but I have been photographing weddings for more than 13 years now and have a lot of experience with all sorts of weddings on the Isle of Harris.
 A lot of brides are asking me for advice on venues and even just how to go about organising an elopement to the Isle of Harris, often from out of the country.
 So I decided to create this short guide on everything I know about getting married on the Isle of Harris to help those who want to!

 A useful page on the technicalities of getting married in Scotland is here: https://www.nrscotland.gov.uk/registration/getting-married-in-scotland/how-do-i-go-about-it